 The Video Inputs section is used to select and configure the local video inputs to the server.
-These inputs can be the standard Video Capture card (Blackmagic Decklink), Thunderbolt input (DeckLink UltraStudio), or an optional USB or FireWire camera.
+These inputs can be a Video Capture card (e.g., Blackmagic Decklink), Thunderbolt input (Decklink UltraStudio), or an optional USB or FireWire camera.